INFOM126-Automated-Software-Engineering/2048-Drif/docs/CONTRIBUTOR.md

 - Ensure `main` is green on CI.
 - Tag with SemVer: `vMAJOR.MINOR.PATCH`.
 - `Release` workflow publishes a GitHub Release with the JAR attached.
+- Release frequency: at least one release per month, plus one for each major feature or urgent hotfix.
 - Summarize changes (notable PRs, breaking changes).

 ---